morfien101/terraform-runner-gem/README.md

 # terraform-runner-gem

 ## This repo is unmaintained.
-It was developed for a old version of terraform which didn't have these features.
+It was developed for an old version of terraform which didn't have these features.

 Consider using naked Terraform or (Gruntwork - Terragrunt)[https://github.com/gruntwork-io/terragrunt] if you still have issues with Terraform.